Micah Xavier Johnson: Standoff and Johnson's end

 Johnson fled into El Centro College's Building C, then Building B, navigating pre-planned routes with familiarity from prior enrollment at nearby Richland College.
 He barricaded in a parking garage, wounding more officers in close-range fights.
 During two-hour negotiations, he taunted police via phone—laughing, singing, asking kill counts, and claiming planted bombs (none found).
 He admitted solo action, rage at White officers, and no group ties.
 At 2:30 a.m. on July 8, SWAT ended the standoff by detonating a bomb via remote-controlled robot in the garage, killing Johnson.
 This marked the first U.S. police use of such a tactic.

 Victims and investigation findings

 The slain officers were: Brent Thompson (Transit Authority, 36), Patrick Zamarripa (Dallas PD, 33), Michael Krol (Dallas PD, 40), Lorne Ahrens (Dallas PD, 48), and Michael Smith (Dallas PD, 55).
-Wounded officers included Sheik Smith, John Mitchell, and others; civilians She Tamara El-Sobky and Hillary Castro.
+Wounded officers included Sheik Smith and John Mitchell; civilians wounded were She Tamara El-Sobky and Hillary Castro.
 Searches of Johnson's home revealed bomb-making materials, rifles, vests, and notes on tactics, suggesting plans for a larger attack.
 He had practiced explosions and honed skills post-discharge, including marksmanship.